 With all the TV reboots coming down the pike in 2018, it was only a matter of time before beloved Disney Channel shows started getting the same treatment.
-Just like the recent revival of That's So Raven, Variety reports that Kim Possible is also being brought back, but with a fun twist.
+Just like the recent revival of That's So Raven, Kim Possible is also being brought back but with a fun twist.

 The animated series about a young high-school cheerleader who lives a double life as a spy saving the world from supervillains is being turned into a live-action movie with newcomer Sadie Stanley as the title character.
 The Goldbergs star Sean Giambrone will play her trusty sidekick Ron Stoppable.

 At San Diego Comic-Con on July 21, executive producers Mark McCorkle and Bob Schooley shared a first look at the movie, which will premiere in 2019.
 In the quick clip shared by the Disney Channel, the spunky animated character is shown evolving through the years, ending with a shot of Stanley all suited up as Kim.

 From the animated world to live-action – the first look at Sadie Stanley as the iconic character Kim Possible debuted today at @Comic_Con by #KimPossible creators & exec producers @bob_schooley & @ridiculousmark.
 The Disney Channel Original Movie will premiere in 2019. #SDCC2018 pic.twitter.com/WFUjLvW2Fy— Disney Branded TV PR (@DisneyBrandTVPR) July 21, 2018